 While in Namche Bazaar, you can go for short walks around the town, browse for unique mountainside Tibetan items, or even purchase trekking equipment.
 If you don't want to shop, you can spend your time watching local businessmen or Sherpa people go about their daily lives.

 The ultimate helicopter experience

-Cost of the Everest Base Camp Helicopter Return Package
+Cost of the Everest Base Camp Helicopter Return Trek Package

-The standard cost of the helicopter trek package averages around US$ 2500 for a group of around 6 to 12 people.
-Likewise, if you are a group of 2 to 5, then the package costs US$ 3200.
-If you are a solo trekker, it tends to get a bit on the expensive side with the total budget amounting to US$ 4000.
+The standard cost of the EBC helicopter trek package averages around US$1850 per pax for a group of around 6 to 10 people.
+Likewise, if you are a group of 2 to 5, then the package costs US$ 2000 per person.
+If you are a solo trekker, it tends to get a bit on the expensive side, with the total budget amounting to US$ 2550.
 The cost of the package can be customizable to fit your convenience.
-However, the cost of the overall package may go up or down, depending upon the kind of alterations you make to the itinerary!
+However, the cost of the overall package may go up or down, depending upon the kind of alterations you make to the itinerary.

-If you feel like you would want to customize the helicopter flight option, other than our standard package, we want to lay out some options which many trekkers have chosen.
-Instead of the Lukla flight to Lukla, you can sign up for a helicopter flight from and to Kathmandu, both ways.
-This would increase the budget in the package.
-Likewise, you can also ask for a helicopter flight from Gorakshep until Lukla and get on your usual Lukla flight.
-This would reduce your package cost overall!
+If you want to customize the helicopter flight option, other than our standard package, we can lay out some options that many trekkers have chosen.
+Instead of the Lukla flight, you can sign up for a helicopter flight to and from Kathmandu, both ways.
+This would increase the budget of the package.
+Likewise, you can also ask for a helicopter flight from Gorakshep to Lukla and get on your usual Lukla flight to get to Kathmandu.
+This would reduce your package cost.
 If you have other alternative options in your mind, you can share them with us so we can make changes to your itinerary.
-We want you to know that we're flexible and will give the best effort to meet all of your needs!
+We want you to know that we're flexible and will give our best effort to meet your needs.